Governance

 Leadership

-The success of any best-in-class ethics and compliance program, depends on the ongoing and proactive organization-wide engagement of leaders, managers and supervisors, all working to help build and sustain a culture of compliance.
+The success of any effective ethics and compliance program depends on the ongoing and proactive organization-wide engagement of leaders, managers and supervisors, all working to help build and sustain a culture of compliance.
 The following briefly highlights how the Group engages leaders at all levels throughout the organization.

 Board oversight